Alyssa Bovell, Associate Director of Project Partnerships & Northeast Ohio Community Outreach

 Mark Falbo, Senior Researcher for Strategic Initiatives and Development Planning

-Ilze Fender, Senior Director, Annual Giving & Constituent Relations
+Ilze Fender, Senior Director, Constituent Relations & Executive Assistant to the CEO

 Ilze joined the IPM staff in June of 2006 and assumed her current position as Senior Director, Annual Giving & Constituent Relations in April 2015.
 Ilze is a member of the organization's leadership team with primary responsibility for managing all aspects of IPM’s Annual Giving programs, including coordination of IPM’s signature Special Events, and serving as the point person working with IPM’s new International Passport Society Working Group to effectively coordinate the regional chapters’ volunteer efforts to raise awareness and mobilize resources in support of IPM.
 Ilze has more than three decades of experience in non-profit administration and resource development working with nonprofit social service, education, and healthcare environments.
 Prior to IPM, Ilze worked at the Center for Community Service at John Carroll University, Villa Angela-St. Joseph High School, Bellflower Center for Prevention of Child Abuse and St. Vincent Charity Hospital.
 Ilze holds a Bachelor’s degree in Business Administration from Baldwin-Wallace College with major concentrations in Finance and Management.

 Rosalie Kell, Director of Administration & Planning

 Doug joined the IPM staff as Director of Accounting in 2016.
 In the accounting profession since 1987, he held various Controllership positions working for manufacturing and service providing companies.
 In 1996, started Doug started his own accounting/bookkeeping business, Accountable Accounting, Inc. During his years in business, he has been blessed to work with many manufacturing businesses, service providing businesses, and not for profit organizations.